 Biking and Walking

-In Florida we have the benefit of being able to bike and walk in nice weather all year long.
-Biking and walking are great ways to get to and from some of the places you need and want to go.
+In Florida, we have the benefit of being able to bike and walk in nice weather all year long.
+Biking and walking are great ways to get around and can be the perfect way to add to some physical activity into your day.
+Next time you must complete an errand or attend a social event, try biking or walking to your destination.

-If you found out that there are walkable sidewalks from your house to a nearby park, shopping plaza or medical facility, consider walking to where you need to go, even if it is just once a week.
+If there are sidewalks from your house to a nearby park, shopping plaza or medical facility, consider walking, even if it is just once a week.
+Learn more about incorporating walking as a safe transportation option in the Walking: Tips on How to Use Transportation Options in Florida booklet.

 You may not have considered riding a bus or train, or scheduling door-to-door paratransit service to get to work, a doctor’s appointment or to visit with friends and family, but in communities throughout Florida, these are great options to get you where you want to go.